codess-aus/ai-fundamentals/conversational.md

 ## Identify Azure services for conversational AI
 * [5.
 Identify capabilities of the QnA Maker service](#5-identify-capabilities-of-the-QnA-Maker-service)
 * [6.
 Identify capabilities of the Bot Framework](#6-identify-capabilities-of-the-Bot-Framework)

+### 1. Identify features and uses for webchat bots